vagnerjsmello/task-flow-cqrs-with-wolverine/README.md

 `GET /tasks`

+---

-## 📌 Goal
+## 🎯 Goal

 This project is for learning.
-It shows how to use the CQRS pattern in a modern and simple way with .NET.
+It shows how to use the CQRS pattern with Minimal API and Wolverine.

-You can use it to study or as a starting point for bigger projects.
+You can use it to learn, build new features, or start other projects.

+---

 ## 📄 License